LeoNatan/LNNotificationsUI/README.md

 ###CocoaPods

 CocoaPods is not supported.
 There are many reasons for this.
 Instead of CocoaPods, use Carthage.
-You can continue using CocoaPods for for your other dependencies and Carthage for `LNPopupController`.
+You can continue using CocoaPods for for your other dependencies and Carthage for `LNNotificationsUI`.

 ## Using the Framework